-The red grape variety is a new breed between Deckrot x Blauer Portugieser.
-The crossing was carried out in 1972 at the Geisenheim Research Institute (Rheingau) by Dr. Helmut Becker (1927-1990).
-Externally, it is very similar to its father variety.
+The red grape variety is a new cross between Deckrot x Blauer Portugieser.
+The cross was made in 1972 at the Geisenheim Research Institute (Rheingau) by Dr. Helmut Becker (1927-1990).
+Externally, it is very similar to the father variety.
 The vine is resistant to frost and fungal diseases.
-The red-fleshed berries produce deep dark red wines, which are well suited as Teinturier (cover wine).
-The variety is grown on 53 hectares in Germany (Baden, Rheinhessen, Pfalz) and 15 hectares in Switzerland (Schaffhausen).
-In 2016, a total of 68 hectares of vineyards were designated (Kym Anderson).
+The red-fleshed berries yield deep-dark red wines that are well suited as Teinturier (colouring wine).
+The variety is grown on 53 hectares in Germany (Baden, Rheinhessen, Pfalz) and on 15 hectares in Switzerland (Schaffhausen).
+In 2016, a total of 68 hectares of vines were designated (Kym Anderson).